reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/forms.md

 There are several ways to add a form to your app, and the method you'll use depends on what you’re doing.

-- For [experience posts](#experience-posts), use the `context.ui.useForm` hook.
+- For [interactive posts](#interactive-posts), use the `context.ui.useForm` hook.
 - For [menu actions](#menu-actions), use the [`devvit.createForm`](/docs/api/public-api/classes/Devvit-1.md#createform) method.
 - For [app configurations](#app-configurations), use the [`devvit.addSettings`](/docs/api/public-api/classes/Devvit-1.md#addsettings) method.

-### Experience posts
+### Interactive posts

-This example shows an experience post with a text label and a button that triggers a form.
+This example shows an interactive post with a text label and a button that triggers a form.
 When the form is submitted, the onSubmit handler takes the form input and manipulates state with [`useState`](/docs/working_with_usestate.md).
 The state update triggers a rerender and the new data is displayed.

 ```tsx
 import { Devvit, useState, useForm } from '@devvit/public-api';